Asbestos on Navy Cruisers

 U.S. Cruisers with Asbestos

-It is likely all cruisers built before the late 1970s contained asbestos; however, documentation exists for some, proving they contained asbestos.
 Later cruisers may have contained asbestos, although not in the quantities present on later models.
 Men should be aware of potential exposure if they served on a Navy cruiser.
-Exposure to asbestos can lead to the development of asbestos-related illness.
-Some cruisers known to contain asbestos include:
+Asbestos exposure can lead to the development of asbestos-related illnesses.

 - USS Belknap, commissioned 1964, sunk